Mahmud Xhelaledini

 Mahmud Xhelaledini was a 20th-century Albanian politician who worked for the Ottoman Empire.

 Born in Gjirokastër in 1870, Xhelaledin had studied in Thessaloniki.
-After undergoing the Ottoman school of public administration there, he became kaymakam of Gilan (now Gnjilane) in the vilayet of Kosovo in the 1901-1903 period.
+After undergoing the Ottoman school of public administration there, he became kaymakam of Gjilan in the vilayet of Kosovo in the 1901-1903 period.
 During 1904-1912 he instead had different posts at the Thessaloniki vilayet.